The Word of God and the Baptism of your child

 right round outside as far as the outer east gate where the water flowed out on the right-hand side.
 The man went to the east holding his measuring line and measured off a thousand cubits; he then made me wade across the stream; the water reached my ankles.

 He measured off another thousand and made me wade across the stream again; the water reached my knees.
 He measured off another thousand and made me wade across again; the water reached my waist.
 He measured off another thousand; it was now a river which I could not cross; the stream had swollen and was now deep water, a river impossible to cross.
 He then said, ‘Do you see, son of man.
-He took me further, then4th image brought me back to the bank of the river.
+He took me further, then brought me back to the bank of the river.
 When I got back, there were many trees on each bank of the river.
 He said, `This water flows east down to the Arabah and to the sea; and flowing into the sea it makes its waters wholesome.
 Wherever the river flows, all living creatures teeming in it will live.
 Fish will be very plentiful, for wherever the water goes it brings health, and life teems wherever the river flows.
 Along the river, on either bank, will grow every kind of fruit tree with leaves that never wither and fruit that never fails; they will bear new fruit every month, because this water comes from the sanctuary.
 And their fruit will be good to eat and the leaves medicinal.’

 II Second Reading from the New Testament